browserengineering/book/book/http.md

     communications in ethernet frames, on wireless you have to do even more.
 I'm trying to be brief.

-[^switch-ap]: Or a switch, or an access point, there are a lot of possibilities, but eventually there is a router.
+[^switch-ap]: Or a switch, or an access point; there are a lot of possibilities, but eventually there is a router.

 [^network-tracing]: They may also record where the message came from so they can